Naagin (2015 TV series)

 Naagin is an Indian supernatural fiction television series about shape-shifting serpents produced by Ekta Kapoor under Balaji Telefilms.

 The first season aired from 1 November 2015 to 5 June 2016.
 It starred Mouni Roy, Arjun Bijlani and Adaa Khan.

 The second season aired from 8 October 2016 to 25 June 2017.
-It starred Mouni Roy, Karanvir Bohra, Adaa Khan and Sudha Chandran.
+It starred Mouni Roy, Karanvir Bohra, Adaa Khan, Kinshuk Mahajan and Sudha Chandran.

 The third season aired from 2 June 2018 to 26 May 2019.
-It starred Surbhi Jyoti, Pearl V Puri and Anita Hassanandani.
+It starred Surbhi Jyoti, Pearl V Puri, Anita Hassanandani and Rajat Tokas.

-The fourth season was introduced with a new title Naagin: Bhagya Ka Zehreela Khel.
-It started airing from 14 December 2019.
-Its telecast was halted from 22 March 2020 due to COVID-19 outbreak and restarted on 18 July 2020 and ended on 8 August 2020.
+The fourth season titled Naagin: Bhagya Ka Zehreela Khel (Note: Translation: Female serpent: the poisonous game of fate) premiered on 14 December 2019, its telecast was halted from 22 March 2020 due to COVID-19 outbreak and restarted on 18 July 2020 and ended on 8 August 2020.
 It starred Nia Sharma, Vijayendra Kumeria, Jasmin Bhasin, Anita Hassanandani and Rashami Desai.

 The fifth season aired from 9 August 2020 to 6 February 2021.
 It starred Surbhi Chandna, Sharad Malhotra and Mohit Sehgal.

-The sixth season aired from 12 February 2022 to 9 July 2023 and starred Tejasswi Prakash, Simba Nagpal, Mahek Chahal, Pratik Sehajpal, Shrey Mittal and Vatsal Sheth in lead roles.
+The sixth season aired from 12 February 2022 to 9 July 2023 and starred Tejasswi Prakash, Simba Nagpal, Mahek Chahal, Pratik Sehajpal, Shrey Mittal and Vatsal Sheth.

+The seventh season aired from 27 December 2025 to 14 June 2026.
+It starred Priyanka Chahar Choudhary and Namik Paul.

-The seventh season is scheduled to release in November 2025.
-It will star Priyanka Chahar Chaudhary in lead role.
+The eighth season is scheduled to release in 2027.